dclementson/Digital_Logger/README.md

 The sampling interval is about 2 microseconds.
 The report timeout is currently 4000 ms.

 The eight opto-isolator LED currents are limited by resistors in a 16-pin network.
-The value of these resostors should be chosen based on the voltages to be monitored.
+The value of these resistors should be chosen based on the voltages to be monitored.
 LED current should be about 10mA.